 As with many of my blogs this one will be ongoing.
 The first few museums I’m writing about are some of my favorites in Florence and Fiesole.
-I’m sure many readers will say I have a lot of nerve writing about these Renaissance icons, given the multitude of books that have been written about them.
-And that may be true but I’m hoping to show them in a slightly different light with both my photos and my personal observations.
+I’m sure many readers will say I have a lot of nerve writing about these Renaissance icons, given that entire books have been written about them.
+And that may be true.
+But I’m hoping to show them in a slightly different light with both my photos and my personal observations.

 Museums of Florence and Fiesole